About Apple iPhone 7

 What is Apple iPhone 7?

 The Apple iPhone 7 range consists of two phones: the base iPhone 7, and the slightly larger and heavier 7 Plus.
 Both were released in September 2016.
-At the time of writing both are still supported by the Apple iOS operating system (currently 14).
+At the time of writing, both are still compatible with the latest iOS version (15.5) but Apple says there’ll be no more upgrades.
 Apple stopped making the iPhone 7s in 2019.

 Are Apple iPhone 7 phones any good?